 You might wander how stress, adaptogens and the way your skin looks are connected.
 Well, everything is connected, the way you feel inside will reflex on the outside, in the way your skin, nails and hair will look.
 Just think, how many times, in stressful situations your skin flared with eczema or a nasty hormonal breakout or you started to lose hair, when apparently you "looked healthy".
 I am guessing every single time ?!

 Stress hormones can bring havoc on your skin and on your and hair too.
-As a result stress can lead to anything from breakouts, dark circles, irritation and inflammation, redness, hair loos, worsening psoriasis and eczema.
+As a result stress can lead to anything from breakouts, dark circles, irritation and inflammation, redness, hair loss, worsening psoriasis and eczema.

-The adaptogens will support the adrenaline glands that produce stress hormones like cortisol, to respond more efficient and to help your body adapt to the stressful environment by maintaining and restoring your hormonal balance.
+The adaptogens will support the adrenal glands that produce stress hormones like cortisol, to respond more efficient and to help your body adapt to the stressful environment by maintaining and restoring your hormonal balance.

 Most commonly used and probably most popular adaptogen is Indian Ginseng also called Ashwagandha, an ancient medicinal herb used in Ayurveda.
 Antimicrobial, antioxidant, skin brightening and with the ability to retain moisture in skin, Ashwagandha is a powerful calming agent that naturally lowers the cortisol levels, reduce fatigue and regulates the immunity system.
 Herbivore Botanicals Emerald Oil Serum, and Disciple Good Skin Oil both have Ashwagandha on their ingredient list.